JamesClonk/notes/coffee.md

 - Basic AeroPress recipes generally produce a more "clear", smooth, watery, fruity result
 - V60 produces more "full", dry-mouth, texture, heavy result than AeroPress
 - 9barista so far never worked well with light roasts and/or fruity beans, seems to prefer dark and earthy
-- Bialetti generally produces very heavy, earthy, slightly bitter results
+- Bialetti generally produces very heavy, earthy, bitter results

 ---